 In Year 7, students develop their understanding of music through topics on the Orchestra, composing and the elements of music.

-In Years 8 and 9, they gain knowledge and understanding of African Music and extend their learning and musical skills further through the study of units such as Soundtracks, Musicals and Film.
-All year groups are introduced to musical notation and throughout Key Stage 3 are able to develop their skills in reading and writing music.
+In Years 8 and 9, students gain knowledge and understanding of African and world music and extend their learning and musical skills further through the study of units such as Soundtracks, Musicals and Film and the study of groups and individual performers.